HairyDuck/ring-live-view-reconnector/privacy-policy.md

 - No user data is saved locally or remotely

 ### Permissions
-The extension requires minimal permissions:
+The extension requires no special permissions:
-- `activeTab`: Used only to detect and click the reconnect button on Ring.com
+- Only uses content scripts that run on account.ring.com domain
-- This permission is limited to account.ring.com domain only
+- No access to browser features or APIs
 - No access to camera feeds, account data, or other Ring information

 ### Third-Party Services